Utility 2.0 Plan

 Background

-PSEG LI submitted its annual Energy Efficiency (EE) Plan to DPS on July 1, 2024, within its Utility 2.0 filing.
-The EE Plan describes PSEG LI’s customer-facing energy efficiency programs for residential and commercial customers, their associated energy savings targets, program budgets, and benefit-cost analyses.
+PSEG LI submitted its annual Building Efficiency and Electrification (BEE) Plan to the DPS on July 1, 2025, within its Utility 2.0 filing.
+The BEE Plan describes PSEG LI’s customer-facing energy efficiency programs for residential and commercial customers, their associated energy savings targets, program budgets, and benefit-cost analyses.
 PSEG LI utilizes an independent evaluator for evaluation, measurement and verification of energy savings and for technical recommendations to improve program performance on an annual basis.

-PSEG LI offers enhanced incentives to Low-to-Moderate Income (LMI) residential customers through three independent programs, The Home Comfort LMI, Home Performance LMI, and the Residential Energy Affordability Partnership (REAP).
-In 2025, the three proposed programs will provide LMI residential customers with rebates to help them weatherize their homes, pay for the installation of heat pumps, and incentives for direct install energy efficiency measures.
+PSEG LI offers enhanced incentives, and bonuses, to Low-to-Moderate Income (LMI) and Disadvantaged Communities (DAC) customers.
+These offerings, total $24.97M in spending.
+These enhanced bonuses and incentives will provide LMI and DAC customers with rebates to help them weatherize their homes, pay for the installation of heat pumps, and incentives for direct install energy efficiency measures.

 Energy Efficiency Proposals